fgmacedo/python-statemachine/tests/testcases/issue308.md

 ### Issue 308

-A StateMachine that exercices the example given on issue
+A StateMachine that exercises the example given on issue
 #[308](https://github.com/fgmacedo/python-statemachine/issues/308).

-On this example, we share the transitions list between events.
+In this example, we share the transition list between events.

 ```py
 >>> from statemachine import StateMachine, State